venkatamadhav/FSJS-2.0/Projects/JavaScript/Assignment 01/17 Question/readme.md

-Question: Write a program which tells the number of days in a month .
+Question: Write a program which tells the number of days in a month.